Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Script snippets for piping commands

-Prerequisites for Debian package management
+Prerequisites for Debian Package Management

 - Package configuration

-- Basic precautions
+- Essential precautions

-- Debian archive basics
+- Basics of the Debian archive

-- Package dependencies
+- Understanding package dependencies

 - The event flow of package management

-- Initial response to package management issues
+- Initial responses to package management issues

-- apt-get / apt-cache versus aptitude
+- Comparing apt-get/apt-cache versus aptitude

 - Interactive use of aptitude